shaclay346/Best_Senior_Project/README.md

 Docs:
 Libraries Used

 <ul>
     <li>speech_recognition for performing speech recognition online and offline</li>
     <li>pyaudio for playing and recording audio on a variety of platforms</li>
     <li>pyttsx3 for offline text-to-speech conversion</li>
     <li>beautifulsoup for grabbing html from urls</li>
+    <li>googlesearch for searching google and returning top results</li>
     <li>requests for grabbing urls off the web</li>
     <li>playsound for playing sounds</li>
 </ul>

 Installation (Windows)

 <ul>
 <li>DEownload all necessary files and folders, which currently include:</li>
     <ul>